danilos1/jatrix/README.md

 ## Download

-To download the library you the following dependencies:
+To download the library you need to use the following dependencies:
 - Apache Maven:
 ```
   <dependency>